ELK4N4/koku-ui/README.md

 # Koku UI Monorepo

-This repository now hosts multiple front-end applications for Cost Management:
+This repository hosts multiple front-end applications for Cost Management:

 - `apps/saas` – the existing SaaS-hosted Cost Management UI
 - `apps/standalone` – a placeholder for the upcoming standalone/on-prem experience